 I don’t think Buzzfeed had to twist Cruz’s arm to make a video where he minces his way through impressions of characters from “The Simpsons.”
 Cruz’s Ned Flanders is decent, but you might notice that the “Simpsons” voices that Cruz tries to do after that also sound like Ned Flanders.
 That’s because Cruz sounds like Ned Flanders anyway.

 Although Cruz has famously attacked Donald Trump’s supposed “New York values” on the stump, he’s a big, big fan of “Saturday Night Live,” which, I believe, is performed live from New York.
 After Trump was invited to host SNL, Cruz told CNN that he would consider appearing on the show but “I don’t think I’ve been invited.”
 Appearing on Bloomberg TV, Cruz suggested how much he wanted to be asked: “I grew up as a Saturday Night Live junkie, so I love watching.
 I’d be thrilled to do it.
 I would love to.”
 He also volunteered that he’s a huge fan of (New York native) Eddie Murphy, and he added, “The problem is I can actually do quite a few of those riffs, but none of them are appropriate in the world of politics.”

 Yes, that’s the problem.
 Because otherwise we would all love to hear Ted Cruz riff on Buckwheat, Mr. Robinson, Ramon with herpes simplex 10, and Nengue Mboko from Cameroon.
 Although some of those might sound like Ned Flanders.

-I think if I had to sit through Cruz’s impressions every night, I might leave the dinner table, walk outside, find a patch of grass, sit down and put my head in my hands.
+I think if I had to sit through Cruz’s impressions every night, I might leave the dinner table, walk outside, find a patch of grass by the expressway, sit down and put my head in my hands.

 6. The show tune belter